jundalisay/spblist/content/en/research/indian/gospel/chapter-22.md

 ## Money is the source of trouble

 Money itself becomes a source of trouble.

 Brothers may live happily, but they get into trouble when the property is divided.
 Dogs lick one another's bodies; they are perfectly friendly.
 But when the house-holder throws them a little food, they get into a scrap.

 "Come here now and then.
 (Pointing to M. and the others) They come here on Sundays and other holidays.

 ACTOR: "We have holidays for three months, during the rainy and harvest seasons.
 It is our good fortune to be able to visit you.
 On our way to Dakshineswar we heard of 2 persons- yourself and Jnanarnava."

+{{< l a="Ramakrishna" >}}
-MASTER: "Be on friendly terms with your brothers.
+Be on friendly terms with your brothers.
 It looks well.
 You must have noticed in your theatrical performance that if four singers sing each in a different way, the play is spoiled.
+{{< /l >}}

 Actor: "Yes, sir.
 Many birds are trapped in a net; if they all fly together and drag the net in one direction, then many of them may be saved.
 But that doesn't happen if they try to fly in different directions.

-One also sees in a theatrical performance a person keeping a pitcher of water on his head and at the same time dancing about."
+One also sees in a theatrical performance a person keeping a pitcher of water on his head and at the same time dancing about.

-Do your duties and remember God
+## Do your duties and remember God

-MASTER: "Live in the world but keep the pitcher steady on your head; that is to say, keep the mind firmly on God.
+Live in the world but keep the pitcher steady on your head; that is to say, keep the mind firmly on God.

 I once said to the sephoys from the barracks: 'Do your duty in the world but remember that the "pestle of death" will some time smash your hand.
 Be alert about it.'

 "In Kamarpukur I have seen the women of carpenter families making flattened rice with a husking-machine.
 One woman kicks the end of the wooden beam, and another woman, while nursing her baby, turns the paddy in the mortar dug in the earth.